 When confronted by the dismayed speakers of the Irish language, the government claimed it never meant to publish the content.
 Instead, the automated translation provided by Google Translate was only supposed to be a placeholder until a better translation could be produced.

 How Proofreading Could Have Helped

 Proofreading the website before publishing the content could have helped prevent the public from seeing the translation issues.
-Even if the government rarely uses Google Translate and only did so for internal use, it has lost the trust of many Irish-speaking citizens who are upset about the mistake.
+Even if the government rarely uses Google Translate and only did so for internal use, it has lost the trust of many Irish-speaking citizens who were upset about the mistake.

 They don’t all believe that the government didn’t mean to use Google Translate on the site, and the ones who do are still offended that those who published the content didn’t bother to proofread.
 Clearly, this was a faux pas that will be hard to forget.

-Luckily, problems like this one are easy to avoid, as long as you remember to ask a linguistic professional to look over your translated content before you publish it.
+Luckily, problems like this one are easy to avoid, as long as you remember to ask a professional proofreader to look over your translated content before you publish it.
 And of course, you should avoid letting automated translation take the place of translation by a professional!